Cricket

 Cricket was an important summer sport in Britain, as far back as the 13th century.
 The British then introduced this game to the colonies.
 Cricket is popular in countries such as the West Indies, India, Pakistan, South Africa, Australia and New Zealand.

-Test Cricket, One Day International (ODIs) and Twenty20 (T20) are three of the most popular forms of the cricket played.
+Test Cricket, One Day International (ODIs) and Twenty20 (T20) are three of the most popular forms of cricket.

-The websites below will help you understand where cricket began and how it spread throughout the world, along with statistical information collected over the years.
+These websites will help you understand where cricket began, how it spread throughout the world, and some interesting facts and numbers about the game.

 Britannica School is part of EPIC, which is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-• Type in the search words 'cricket history' in the search box.
+• Enter the search words 'cricket history' in the search box.

 • Go to the article cricket (sport) for a brief introduction to the history of the game and how the game is played.